 A title transfer is necessary whenever the legal ownership of a vehicle changes hands.
-This process must be completed at the county treasurer's office within 30 days.
 Some of the more common reasons for transferring a vehicle title include:

 - Selling or buying a vehicle

 - Giving a vehicle to a family member

 In many cases, residents choose to sell their vehicles privately.
 This transaction can be tricky, however, because both parties want to leave feeling like they've gotten the best deal possible.
 One way to make selling your vehicle easier is to purchase a vehicle history report to show potential buyers your vehicle is worth the asking price.
 For additional information, please see our section dedicated to VHRs.